getzola/zola/README.md

 - [Debian](https://debian.org/): zola is currently unavailable, even on `experimental` ; ideally, we would like to support [backports](https://backports.debian.org/) on `stable` as well, because zola is evolving fast
 - [nix](https://nixos.org/): zola on nix is outdated (v0.12.0 as of writing this)
 - [GNU guix](https://guix.gnu.org/): zola is currently unavailable in GNU guix

-### Integration

-If you are developing free-software user-friendly tooling for content edition (content managing system), or a selfhosting distribution which aims to empower users for self-publication, please get in touch.
-We'd be glad to help integrate zola with your tools.

 ## License